IBM-Cloud/docs/cli/plugins/registry/index.md

 {: codeblock}

 ## bx cr namespace-add
-Add a namespace to your Bluemix org.
+Adds a namespace to your Bluemix org.

 ```
 bx cr namespace-add NAMESPACE